b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/appendices/shrimad_bhagavatam_v1_10082025.md

 # Shrimad Bhagavatam #

 I feel this work requires a dedicated Shrimad Bhagavatam annexure.
+The impetus to commence it was incited by an uncited paranthesis in the opening of Volume I of the doctoral dissertation of Shrimati Premlata Sharma (1954: p.
+1):

+> "In the Gauṟīya Vaiṣṇava system the Śrīmadbhāgavata is accepted as the highest authority (Pramāṇa Cakravartī Cūṟāmaṇi)."

+Sharma, Prem Lata (1954).
+'Studies in Bhakti Rasa: Based on Sri Rupa Goswami - Vol. I (Text)'.
+Ph.D. dissertation.
+Department of Sanskrit College of Indology.
+Ajagara, Varanasi, Uttar Pradesh, India: Banaras Hindu University.
+Source: http://hdl.handle.net/10603/513722 (accessed: Sunday, August 10, 2025)

 I have heard it said in oral discourse a number of times that the Bhagavatam is the Crest-Jewell of scriptural authority and the principal pramana according to the Acharya Siddhanta of the Gaudiya Vaishnava Sampradaya.
 I did not know its point of origin.

 It took me a number of hours but I tracked one source of it to the footnote annotation of a facsimile of an unknown edition of Sri Shrila Bhaktivedanta Sarasvati's 'Gaudiya Bhashya' (Bengali: xxx ; IAST: xxx) Bengali commentary to Shloka 514 of the 'Final Canto' (Bengali: অন্ত্যখণ্ড ; IAST: antya-khaṇḍa), 'Chapter Three' (Bengali: তৃতীয় অধ্যায় ; IAST: xxx), p.
 983 (Bengali: ৯৮৩; electronic document page 32):

 ভাগবতে যাঁহার প্রবেশাধিকার আছে, <br>